Xapphire13/WinkLightToggle/README.md

 // TODO

 ## Caveats
-Due to the number of services we need to talk to in order to toggle our light, the time from activation to your light responding can be rather long (~5-10 seconds).
-We could speed this up a little if we used a local server rather than Zapier, however using Zapier is a great option for those who don't want to run their own server.
+Due to the number of services between the trigger and the light, the time from trigger activation, to the light responding can be rather long (~5-10 seconds).
+This could be sped up a little by using a local server rather than Zapier, however using Zapier is a great option for those who don't want to run their own server.